AndersGroengaard/pyfoil/README.md

 </p>

-_Repository containing python scripts for generating various airfoils, including multi-element airfoils._
+_Repository containing python scripts for generating or fetching various airfoils_

 ---
+Planned features:

+* Generate NACA Airfoils
+* Fetch historical airfoils
+* Create multi-element airfoils.
+* Load a datasheet with a timeseries of wind speeds and angles of attacks, and find the best performing airfoil in terms of lift-to-drag ratio.

 WORK IN PROGRESS -> Trying to salvage this project from some old local storage at the moment, but will have the full GUI up at some point, hopefully with some improvements :-)

-Main window:
+I would like to turn this into a full Python package at some point

+Currently, the main window looks like this:

 <img src="./doc/gui.png" width="700">